6 Things To Do During the Holidays in the D.C. Metro

 As you can see we really enjoyed ourselves at the Downtown Holiday Market and look forward to going again next here!

-We hope you enjoyed our list and we wish you a very Merry Christmas, Happy Holidays and a Happy New Year!!!
+I hope you enjoyed my list and we wish you a very Merry Christmas, Happy Holidays and a Happy New Year!!!